krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-The presence invariant gave us an important constraint that applies to the behavior of three key parameters of a system of presences when measured over any finite time interval: the average presence density, the incidence rate, and the average mass contribution per signal.
+The presence invariant gave us an important constraint that applies to the behavior of three key parameters of a system of presences when measured over any finite time interval: the average presence density, the signa incidence rate, and the average mass contribution per signal.

 This means that if we observe the behavior of a system of presences over a continuous sequence of non-overlapping time intervals, the presence invariant